Wild Medicine Program

 ~ Robin Wall Kimmerer

-2023 Course Details
+2024 Course Details

-Wild Medicine is an in-person, community based learning journey to connect with the natural world and learn about how to incorporate medicinal herbs, wild plants and mushrooms into our daily lives.
-Laura's approach to learning and teaching about the natural world is kin-centered and based on building relationship with the natural world over viewing them as "resources".
-Her hope is to create a learning environment that encourages participants to feel welcome sharing from their own personal and cultural backgrounds and feel safe being who they are regardless of background and identity.
-This years Wild Medicine Program will take place as a five session course from May through September.
-During the program we will build skills and knowledge to work with plants and mushrooms in a meaningful and practical way in our daily lives.
+This years Wild Medicine Program will take place as a six session course from May through October.
+During the program we will build skills and knowledge to work with plants in a meaningful and practical way in our daily lives.
 We will follow the the gardens and forest and their inhabitants through the seasons on a beautiful property on the edge of Algonquin Park.
 The course involves hands-on skills development while making several herbal preparations through out the program.
 Program location will be mostly on the Wild Muskoka Homestead property outside of Dwight, ON with some class time taking place at the Wild Muskoka Production Kitchen in Dwight, ON.

 Program focuses and skills: